 - What is the cost of a Sri Lanka mini-cultural tour?

-- How to book Sri Lanka mini-cultural tour or a grand cultural tour?
+- How to book Sri Lanka mini-cultural tour or a grand Sri Lanka cultural tour?

 Why should I take a Sri Lanka cultural tour?

-Sri Lanka cultural tour allows you to witness the evidence of one of the oldest and most prosperous ancient cultures in the world.
+Sri Lanka’s cultural triangle tour allows you to witness the evidence of one of the oldest and most prosperous ancient cultures in the world.
 The cultural triangle tour mainly covers the ancient and historical monuments in the cultural triangle of Sri Lanka.
-Sri Lanka culture also includes 5 UNESCO world heritage sites.
-The tour includes important historical places and the travellers explore 4 major cities on the tour Anuradhapura, Sigiriya, Polonnaruwa and Kandy.
+Sri Lanka’s culture also includes five UNESCO World Heritage Sites.
+The tour includes important historical places, and the travellers explore four major cities on the tour: Anuradhapura, Sigiriya, Polonnaruwa, and Kandy.

 Sri Lanka Culture and customs

-Cultural tradition and practices are highly appreciated in the island.
-The teaching of Buddha has been established the influence on the lives of the people of Sri Lanka over the past 2 000 years.
-Theravada Buddhism is the main branch of Buddhism and Sri Lanka is a leading country with Theravada Buddhism.
-The Buddhism has shaped the life of people, their tradition, customs and rituals.
-Buddhism is the main religion of Sinhalese people that are mainly concentrated into the south, west and central part of the country.
-More than 70% of the population is adhering to Buddhism.
+Cultural traditions and practises are highly appreciated on the island.
+The teachings of Buddha have established an influence on the lives of the people of Sri Lanka over the past 2,000 years.
+Theravada Buddhism is the main branch of Buddhism, and Sri Lanka is a leading country with Theravada Buddhism.
+Buddhism has shaped the lives of people, their traditions, customs, and rituals.
+Buddhism is the main religion of the Sinhalese people, who are mainly concentrated in the south, west, and central parts of the country.
+More than 70% of the population adheres to Buddhism.
 Buddhism is an integral part of Sri Lankan culture and tradition.

-Buddhist temples are included in most Sri Lanka cultural tour packages, especially if you book a multi-day tour itinerary like 7 days Sri Lanka cultural trip and 10 days Sri Lanka cultural tour.
-Visiting a Buddhist temple can be a bit complicated at a time for some, because the visitors must adhere to the rules and regulations of the temple.
-The rules govern the dress code of the visitors to making photos of the statues as well as greeting the monks.
-Never touch or pat on the Buddha statues.
-Never make photos at the temple while you standing as your backside directed to the Buddha statue.
+Buddhist temples are included in most Sri Lanka cultural tour packages, especially if you book a multi-day tour itinerary like a 7-day Sri Lanka cultural trip or a 10-day Sri Lanka cultural tour.
+Visiting a Buddhist temple can be a bit complicated for some because visitors must adhere to the rules and regulations of the temple.
+The rules govern the dress code of the visitors when making photos of the statues as well as greeting the monks.
+Never touch or pat the Buddha statues.
+Never take photos at the temple while standing with your backside directed to the Buddha statue.

 What are the top 7 places included in the Sri Lanka culture tour?

-Sri Lanka harbours a large number of temples, Stupas, Dagobas, shrines, forts, palaces, museums, gardens and many other cultural and historical monuments.
+Sri Lanka has a large number of temples, stupas, dagobas, shrines, forts, palaces, museums, gardens, and many other cultural and historical monuments.
 These cultural and historical places are scattered in many parts of Sri Lanka.
-However, owing to the convenience to visit, historical importance and cultural value, tourist attractions in the cultural triangle are the most popular and included in most Sri Lanka cultural tour packages.
+However, owing to their convenience, historical importance, and cultural value, tourist attractions in the cultural triangle are the most popular and are included in most Sri Lanka cultural tour packages.
 Our author has chosen the below-mentioned 7 cities as the top places for the Sri Lanka culture tour package by considering their importance and adaptability as tourist attractions to the Sri Lanka tour package.

-Sri Lanka is a popular Buddhist country with a majority of the population believing in the teaching of Buddha, therefore, Sri Lanka attracts a large number of Buddhist pilgrims every year.
-Sri Lanka is an attractive destination for Buddhist travellers from many countries such as Thailand, China, Japan, and Myanmar.
-Travellers, who are interested in history, culture and Buddhism should start their Sri Lanka cultural tour in the cultural triangle of Sri Lanka.
+Sri Lanka is a popular Buddhist country, with a majority of the population believing in the teachings of Buddha; therefore, Sri Lanka attracts a large number of Buddhist pilgrims every year.
+Sri Lanka is an attractive destination for Buddhist travellers from many countries, such as Thailand, China, Japan, and Myanmar.
+Travellers who are interested in history, culture, and Buddhism should start their Sri Lanka cultural tour in the cultural triangle of Sri Lanka.
 Many dozens of ancient monuments and Buddhist religious places are concentrated in the cultural triangle of Sri Lanka.

 Legend has it that Buddha himself presented on the island in the 6th century BC.
-At Sri Lanka’s holy mountain, Adam’s peak, travellers can make an arduous yet interesting tour on foot to witness one of the oldest temples on earth, The travellers should climb 2243 meters tall mountain and reach the temple on teh summit, where they can witness the footprint of Buddha engraved on a granite rock.
-According to the legend, Buddha had visited the temple at the invitation of God Saman.
+At Sri Lanka’s holy mountain, Adam’s Peak, travellers can make an arduous yet interesting tour on foot to witness one of the oldest temples on earth.
+The travellers should climb the 2243-meter-tall mountain and reach the temple on the summit, where they can witness the footprint of Buddha engraved on a granite rock.
+According to the legend, Buddha visited the temple at the invitation of God Saman.

 What is the best itinerary for the Sri Lanka culture tour?

-The Sri Lanka 4 days cultural tour is planned to visit important historical, religious and cultural monuments in the cultural triangle of Sri Lanka.
-The tour starts from Colombo or a selected beach hotel.
-The tour includes the below-mentioned historical monuments as well as many other interesting activities such as wildlife tours, village tours, shopping and Ayurveda healing massage.
+Sri Lanka 4 days cultural tour is planned to visit important historical, religious, and cultural monuments in the cultural triangle of Sri Lanka.
+The tour starts in Colombo or a selected beach hotel.
+The tour includes the below-mentioned historical monuments as well as many other interesting activities such as wildlife tours, village tours, shopping, and Ayurveda healing massages.

 - Colombo >>Anuradhapura>>Sigiriya